Pseudomyopia: Signs and symptoms

 The diagnosis is done by cycloplegic refraction using a strong cycloplegic like atropine or homatropine eye drops.
 Accommodative amplitude and facility may be reduced as a result of the ciliary muscle spasm.

+There is a close correlation between unaided distance visual acuity and myopia; however, this correlation is not maintained in the presence of pseudomyopia, while pseudomyopia maybe presented as decrement of distance visual acuity.

+Diagnosis

 Treatment

 Treatment is dependent on the underlying aetiology.
 Organic causes may include systemic or ocular medications, brain stem injury, or active ocular inflammation such as uveitis.
-Functional pseudomyopia is managed though modification of working conditions, an updated refraction, typically involving a reduction of a myopic prescription to some lower myopic prescription, or through appropriate ocular exercises.
+Functional pseudomyopia is managed through modification of working conditions, an updated refraction, typically involving a reduction of a myopic prescription to some lower myopic prescription, or through appropriate ocular exercises.